davidchuyaya/rollbaccine/README.md

 # Rollbaccine
-A Linux device mapper that uses replication to prevent rollback attacks in VM-based TEEs.
+A Linux device mapper that uses replication to detect and recover from rollback attacks in VM-based TEEs.
 Rollbaccine will:
 1. Encrypt and decrypt all sectors.
 2. Check integrity on all sectors, forcing recovery on failure.
-The hashes are kept in memory.
 3. Replicate all writes to backups and wait for an ACK before returning from a `REQ_FUA` or `REQ_PREFLUSH`.